 Possible reasons why...

-Interestingly enough, Blacks living in Africa have a lower incidence of prostate cancer and death when compared to African-Americans.
-This may suggest there are environmental reasons such as dietary differences, chemical exposure or other unknown factors that increase the chance of developing prostate cancer.1
+There may be environmental reasons, such as dietary differences, chemical exposure, or other unknown factors that increase the chance of developing prostate cancer.1

-Prostate cancer is less likely to be detected early in African-American men.
-Studies have found that overall, African-American men are less likely to have health insurance and have less access to health care.1
+Prostate cancer is less likely to be detected early in African American men.
+Studies have found that, overall, African American men are less likely to have health insurance and have less access to health care.1

-African-American men are known to distrust their doctors, are unlikely to see the same doctor every time they go to the doctor and less likely to be screened for prostate cancer.
-Which leads to…
+African American men are known to distrust their doctors, are unlikely to see the same doctor every time they go to the doctor, and are less likely to be screened for prostate cancer.
+Which leads to . . .1

-Hospitals and other care clinics that mainly treat African-Americans typically have fewer resources, serve higher proportions of uninsured patients, and frequently offer lower a lower quality of care.1
+Hospitals and other care clinics that mainly treat African Americans typically have fewer resources, serve higher proportions of uninsured patients, and offer lower a lower quality of care.1

-I came across an article that pushed back against prostate cancer screening and treatment guidelines supported by the United State Preventative Services Task Force (USPSTF).
-The authors of this article ask if African-American men need separate prostate screen guidelines?
-They answer this question by saying “the current prostate cancer screening guidelines promulgated by the USPSTF do not adequately take into account ethnic/ racial differences in the impact of prostate cancer on the population.
-Separate screening guidelines for African-American men would facilitate earlier diagnosis and thereby reduce their mortality rate from the disease.”
+I came across an article that argued against prostate cancer screening and treatment guidelines supported by the United State Preventative Services Task Force (USPSTF).
+The authors of this article ask whether African American men need separate prostate screen guidelines.